Abik1221/Eaglepoint-Problem-to-solve/task_1/task1.md

 5.  **Final Calculation**:
     *   Calculated average: `totalLetters / wordCount`.
     *   Rounding: Used `int(val * 100) / 100.0` to truncate to 2 decimal places as requested.

+check for the flow chart image in this folder